mysteryduck/github/README.md

 ## Create a new GitHub repository

-It's important that you use version control in your project workflow and to do this, you need to set up a new GitHub repository (you should make a new repository for each project you're working on).
+It's important that you use version control in your project workflow, so let's set up a new GitHub repository (you should make a new repository for each project you're working on).
 To do this, click **New**

 <img src="https://github.com/mysteryduck/github/blob/master/img/1-1.png" height="500">